 Good Vibrations – Lyric Theatre

-However, if you are the type of person that wants to see the original shops, one is located at Great Victoria Street and although I couldn’t find the location of the second shop, the third shop opened up on Winetavern Street.
-If you want to learn about the history of the label, then you can find the information anywhere in Belfast, as the label and even the man himself, terri hooley, are both regarded as a local legend.
+However, if you want to see the original shops, one is located on Great Victoria Street, and although I couldn’t find the location of the second shop, the third opened up on Winetavern Street.
+If you want to learn about the label’s history, then you can find the information anywhere in Belfast, as the label and even the man himself, Terri Hooley, are both regarded as local legends.

-The Lyric Theatre sometimes shows the play of Good Vibrations; as per such if you can’t manage to catch a show at the lyric the movie is still something you can stream or buy.
+The Lyric Theatre sometimes shows the play Good Vibrations; if you can’t catch a show at the Lyric, you can still stream or buy the movie.

 Game of Thrones – Inch Abbey

-Inch Abbey is a church that was founded by John de Courcy.
-Game of Thrones used this place to shoot some scenes for when the story takes place in Winterfell however, some people say that when they visit it, it doesn’t look enough like how Winterfell was portrayed in the show; so be aware of that whenever you go to it.
+Inch Abbey is a church that John de Courcy founded.
+Game of Thrones used this place to shoot some scenes for when the story takes place in Winterfell; however, some people say that when they visit it, it doesn’t look enough like how Winterfell was portrayed in the show, so be aware of that whenever you go to it.

-The history behind this place is also very interesting as it was founded by John de Courcy as atonement for destroying erenagah abbey.
-It was inhabited by monks from the same place he destroyed, and monks from some other places, however, there weren’t that many monks as suggested by the small chapter house (a place where the member’s of the church gather for readings and meetings)
+The history behind this place is also very interesting as John de Courcy founded it as an atonement for destroying Erenagah Abbey.
+It was inhabited by monks from the same place he destroyed and monks from some other places.
+However, there weren’t that many monks as suggested by the small chapter house (a place where the members of the church gather for readings and meetings)

 This place can be found at Inch Abbey Road, Downpatrick, County Down BT30 9AX